DETAILED ACTION

 Regarding claim 34, Cipollone discloses the claimed invention substantially as claimed as set forth for claim 19 above.
 Cipollone does not explicitly disclose

-wherein a user-side feedback on a subjective perception of automatically performed starting procedures of the therapy and/or repetitions of the therapy and/or reminders of the therapy at the user interface and/or via an app on a mobile terminal coupled with the therapy device is possible, the user-side feedback being stored and/or processed and being taken into consideration in following decisions on the start of the therapy and/or the repetition of the therapy and/or the reminder of starting the therapy.
+wherein a user-side feedback on a subjective perception of at least one of automatically performed starting procedures of the therapy, repetitions of the therapy and reminders of the therapy is possible at the user interface and/or via an app on a mobile terminal coupled with the at least one therapy device, the user-side feedback being stored and/or processed and being taken into consideration in following decisions on at least one of the start of the therapy, the repetition of the therapy and the reminder of starting the therapy.

-However, Tiemann teaches (as best understood by the examiner: see 112b above) a user-side feedback on a subjective perception of automatically performed starting procedures of the therapy and/or repetitions of the therapy and/or reminders of the therapy at the user interface and/or via an app on a mobile terminal coupled with the therapy device is possible, the user-side feedback being stored and/or processed and being taken into consideration in following decisions on the start of the therapy and/or the repetition of the therapy and/or the reminder of starting the therapy. (see paragraphs 1-2 of page 9 which discusses user input).
+However, Tiemann teaches (as best understood by the examiner: see 112b above) a user-side feedback on a subjective perception of at least one of automatically performed starting procedures of the therapy, repetitions of the therapy and reminders of the therapy is possible at the user interface and/or via an app on a mobile terminal coupled with the at least one therapy device, the user-side feedback being stored and/or processed and being taken into consideration in following decisions on at least one of the start of the therapy, the repetition of the therapy and the reminder of starting the therapy. (see paragraphs 1-2 of page 9 which discusses user input).

-It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have modified Cipollone such that a user-side feedback on a subjective perception of automatically performed starting procedures of the therapy and/or repetitions of the therapy and/or reminders of the therapy at the user interface and/or via an app on a mobile terminal coupled with the therapy device is possible, the user-side feedback being stored and/or processed and being taken into consideration in following decisions on the start of the therapy and/or the repetition of the therapy and/or the reminder of starting the therapy for the benefit of allowing a user to have input in their therapy (page 9, paragraphs 1-2).
+It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have modified Cipollone such that a user-side feedback on a subjective perception of at least one of automatically performed starting procedures of the therapy, repetitions of the therapy and reminders of the therapy is possible at the user interface and/or via an app on a mobile terminal coupled with the at least one therapy device, the user-side feedback being stored and/or processed and being taken into consideration in following decisions on at least one of the start of the therapy, the repetition of the therapy and the reminder of starting the therapy for the benefit of allowing a user to have input in their therapy (page 9, paragraphs 1-2).

 Regarding claim 35, Cipollone discloses the claimed invention substantially as claimed as set forth for claim 19 above.
 Cipollone does not explicitly disclose

-wherein a cough therapy as a result of the reminder of the therapy can be started and/or repeated and/or ended by the therapy device on a user side via a remote control and/or an app on a mobile terminal coupled with the therapy device.
+wherein a cough therapy as a result of a reminder of the therapy can be started and/or repeated and/or ended by the at least one therapy device on a user side via a remote control and/or an app on a mobile terminal coupled with the at least one therapy device.

-However Tiemann teaches wherein a cough therapy as a result of the reminder of the therapy (page 13, last paragraph) can be started and/or repeated and/or ended by the therapy device on a user side via a remote control (page 13, paragraph 9) and/or an app on a mobile terminal coupled with the therapy device.
+However Tiemann teaches wherein a cough therapy as a result of the reminder of the therapy (page 13, last paragraph) can be started and/or repeated and/or ended by the at least one therapy device on a user side via a remote control (page 13, paragraph 9) and/or an app on a mobile terminal coupled with the at least one therapy device.

-Therefore, it would be obvious to have modified Cipollone wherein a cough therapy as a result of the reminder of the therapy can be started and/or repeated and/or ended by the therapy device on a user side via a remote control and/or an app on a mobile terminal coupled with the therapy device in order to allow a patient to trigger a cough therapy when the system detects a possible worsening.
+Therefore, it would be obvious to have modified Cipollone wherein a cough therapy as a result of the reminder of the therapy can be started and/or repeated and/or ended by the at least one therapy device on a user side via a remote control and/or an app on a mobile terminal coupled with the at least one therapy device in order to allow a patient to trigger a cough therapy when the system detects a possible worsening.
 This ensures patient safety and allows them to have control over their own therapy.

 Regarding claim 36, Cipollone discloses the claimed invention substantially as claimed as set forth for claim 19 above.
 Cipollone does not explicitly disclose